Pachycarpus schinzianus

 Photographer: Judd Kirkel Welwitch

-Pachycarpus schinzianus, commonly known as the lilac pachycarpus and in Afrikaans as bitterwortel (bitter root), is an erect perennial growing from a rootstock to heights around 50 cm.
-Plant parts exude a milky sap.
+Pachycarpus schinzianus, commonly known as the lilac pachycarpus, in Afrikaans as bitterwortel (bitter root) and previously scientifically as Asclepias schinzianus and Gomphocarpus schinzianus respectively at different times, is an erect perennial growing from a rootstock to heights around 50 cm.
+The plant exudes a milky sap.

 The short-stalked, simple leaves are large, narrowly lance-shaped, tapering to acutely pointed tips.
 The blades are rough-textured, and variably hairy.
 The conspicuous midrib is cream-coloured.
 Numerous creamy yellow lateral veins ascend slightly to the margins but branch close to it and join each other rather than reaching it.
 The margins are entire and wavy, cream- or red-rimmed.